Human Action Localization with Sparse Spatial Supervision: Related work

 Initial attempts for temporal and spatio-temporal action localization are based on a sliding-window scheme and focus on improving the search complexity~\cite{LaptevP07,msr2,yuan2009discriminative,actoms}.
 Other approaches rely on figure-centric models.
-For instance, Lan \etal~\cite{LanWM11} consider the human position as a latent variable and infer it jointly with the action label.
-Kl\"{a}ser \etal~\cite{klaser:inria-00514845} use a human detector and build human tubes using KLT features tracks.
+For instance, Lan et al.~\cite{LanWM11} consider the human position as a latent variable and infer it jointly with the action label.
+Kl\"{a}ser et al.~\cite{klaser:inria-00514845} use a human detector and build human tracks using KLT features tracks.
 The human tracks are then classified with HOG-3D descriptors~\cite{hog3d}.
-Our approach is also based on human tubes but is significantly more robust to huge variations in pose and appearance thanks to a human-specific tracking-by-detection approach~\cite{struck,tld} as well as recent advances in detectors~\cite{fasterRCNN} and datasets~\cite{mpiipose}.
-In addition, our approach is weakly-supervised, \ie{}, does not require bounding box annotation for labeling the training samples.
+Our approach is also based on human tracks but is significantly more robust to huge variations in pose and appearance.

-Several recent methods for action localization are based on action tubes to reduce the search complexity.
-Jain \etal~\cite{JainCVPR2014} construct action tubes by hierarchically merging supervoxels and rely on dense trajectory features for tube classification.
-Similarly, van Gemert \etal~\cite{van2015apt} cluster trajectories and use the resulting tubes for action detection.
-In~\cite{Yu_2015_CVPR}, proposals are based on an actionness measure~\cite{actionness}, which requires localized training samples.
-In parallel, several works~\cite{marian2015unsupervised,oneata:hal-01021902} have attempted to further improve the quality of tubes.
-While all these methods generate thousands of proposals and require ground-truth to annotate the proposals used for training, we obtain only few human tube proposals, thus allowing us to apply Multiple Instance Learning (MIL) effectively.
+Several recent methods for action localization are based on action proposals to reduce the search complexity.
+Jain et al.~\cite{JainCVPR2014} build action localization candidates by hierarchically merging supervoxels and use dense trajectory features for tube classification.
+Similarly, van Gemert et al.~\cite{van2015apt} cluster trajectories and use the resulting tubes for action detection.
+In~\cite{Yu_2015_CVPR}, proposals are based on an actionness measure~\cite{actionness} which requires localized training samples.
+In parallel, several works~\cite{oneata:hal-01021902,marian2015unsupervised} have attempted to further improve the quality of tubes.
+Most of these methods generate thousands of proposals for a short video and require ground-truth annotations to label the proposals in order to learn a proposal classifier.
+In contrast, our approach relies on only a few human tube proposals per video and can, thus, reduce spatial supervision to one annotated frame without drop of performance.